Main Street Pocket Park & Mural Project

 -

-Funding: $10,000 grant from the Kansas Arts Commission
+Funding: $10,000 in grant funding from the Kansas Arts Commission

 Tentative Project Timeline